edvisor-io/web-client-e2e/README.md

 5. Run `cp .env.sample .env`

-To set to up the client:
+To set up the client:

-1. Navigate to the web-client directory and run `./bin/edvisor build -s client`.
+1. Navigate to the web-client repo and run `./bin/edvisor build -s client`.

 To set up the server:

-1. Navigate to the api-server directory and run `npm install -g gulp`
+1. Navigate to the api-server repo and run `npm install -g gulp`

 2. Symlink client directory to the /client folder in api-server